Knights of the Dinner Table: Robert Samuel "Bob" Herzog

 Bob lives for gaming.
 He's a member of the "Old School" style of playing which revolves around killing people and breaking things.
 His short temper has led him into trouble on many occasions.
 He reacts to most encounters with "I waste him/her/it with my crossbow!".
 Bob is extremely protective of his large dice collection.
 At one point, Bob came into conflict with his father over gaming, given the option to straighten up and give up gaming, or move out.
 Being the true gamer, Bob did indeed move out, and is currently attempting to live on his own, but tends to spend his rent money on gaming paraphernalia.
 Bob's favourite character in fantasy campaigns is a dwarf named Knuckles (ranging from Knuckles, King of the Wall-climbers to Knuckles the Eighth), who rides a mule named "Little Mike" which he believes to be a "Dwarven Warhorse."

-Bob is in a relationship with Sheila Horowitz, a member of another Muncie gaming group, the Dorm Troopers; recent issues have shown the two apparently living together.
+Bob is married to Sheila Horowitz, a member of another Muncie gaming group, the Dorm Troopers.
 Bob currently works for Weird Pete at the till, getting paid in gaming stock each week, because Weird Pete cannot afford to pay him in actual money.
 Bob has little qualms with this arrangement, and has even made Sara compliment him on how enthusiastic he is.